nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 The more roles an operator will allow their node to provide the bigger reward ratio which will have huge performance benefits for the end-users.

-### How will be the staking and inflation after project smoosh?
+### How will be the staking and inflation after project Smoosh?

 We must run tests to see how many users pay.
 We may need to keep inflation on if not enough people pay to keep high quality gateways on in the early stage of the transition.
 That would mean keeping staking on for gateways.
 Staking will always be on for mix nodes.